nestorrente/erdiagram/docs/ERDiagram_language.md

 * Optional modifier (`?`): indicates that the property may or may not have a value.
 * Unique modifier (`!`): indicates that each possible value of the property must be used by at most one of the instances of the entity.
-* Auto-incremental modifier (`+`): indicates the property is auto-incremental, so sequential values will be assigned every time an instance of the entity is created.

 Here you can see an example of defining an optional unique property: